 - Very little or stopped breathing

 - Very slow or stopped heartbeat

-- If a child or someone other than the patient has taken the prescription medication
+- Especially if a child or someone other than the patient has taken the prescription medication.

 - When the operator answers, give your name, address or location.